degree with distinction;

 Bachelor of Architecture

-Phoebe Crisman is Associate Dean for Research and Associate Professor of Architecture at the University of Virginia School of Architecture, where she teaches design studios and lectures on architectural theory, urbanism and sustainability.
-Crisman is Director of the cross-university, interdisciplinary Global Sustainability Minor program and co-director of the UVA India Initiative.
-On the Faculty of the Interdisciplinary Major in Environmental Thought and Practice, she is also an Associated Faculty member of the South Asia Center in the UVA College and Graduate School of Arts & Sciences.
+Phoebe Crisman AIA is Associate Professor of Architecture at the University of Virginia, where she teaches design studios and lectures on architectural theory, urbanism and sustainability.
+Crisman is Director of the Environments + Sustainability concentration of the Interdisciplinary Major in Global Studies in the College and Graduate School of Arts & Sciences.
+She also directs the cross-university Minor in Global Sustainability.
+On the Faculty of the Interdisciplinary Major in Environmental Thought and Practice, she is an Associated Faculty member of the South Asia Center.
+From 2009-2012 Crisman was Associate Dean for Research and International Initiatives for the School of Architecture.
+During that time, she co-founded and co-directed the UVA India Initiative.

 Educated at the Harvard Graduate School of Design and Carnegie Mellon, Crisman conducted post-graduate research as a Fulbright Fellow in the Netherlands.
 A licensed architect and urbanist with over twenty-five years of professional experience, she practiced with firms in Chicago, Cambridge and Hong Kong prior to establishing Crisman+Petrus Architects.
 Her professional work, including the Massachusetts Museum of Contemporary Art (MASS MoCA), the Discovery Museum and Urban Bridges, has been widely published and has received numerous design awards.

 In her teaching, research and practice, Crisman focuses on the design of sustainable relationships between specific cultures and built environments.
-Her newest research project, the India Initiative, focuses on the specific challenges and opportunites found in the emerging megacities and enduring villages of the Indian subcontinent.
+Focused on overlooked places and with people underserved by design, she has developed a model of engaged design research to test abstract ideas and create more sustainable communities.
+Agency through architecture and the critical engagement of complex social and ethical considerations are crucial to this work.
+Employing ecological and cultural sustainability strategies across multiple scales, she investigates complex relationships between human inhabitation, environmental restoration, and sustainability education.
+Crisman has extended this research to the international context through her India Initiative research and teaching, which focuses on the specific challenges and opportunites found in the emerging megacities and enduring villages of the Indian subcontinent.
 This research works across scales from the city to the architectural detail.
 One aspect of her work engages fragmentary and overlooked places, processes and materials.
 Crisman has written several book chapters, including "Inhabiting the Edge: Architecture and Transport Infrastructure Intertwined" in Peripheries (Routledge, 2012); "Environmental and Social Action in the Studio" in Agency: Working with Uncertain Architectures (Routledge, 2010); and "A Case for Openness" in The Hand and the Soul: Aesthetics and Ethics in Architecture and Art (University of Virginia Press, 2009).
 She has published numerous peer-reviewed essays, including "From Industry to Culture: Leftovers, Time and Material Transformation in Four Contemporary Museums" in The Journal of Architecture (UK); "Outside the Frame: A Critical Analysis of Urban Image Surveys" in Places; and "Working on the Elizabeth River" in the Journal of Architectural Education.
 Along with M. Gillem, she edited The Value of Design (ACSA Press, 2009) and co-authored Global Sustainability with Mark White (Cognella, 2014).
 Crisman received the Journal of Architectural Education Best Design as Scholarship Article Award in 2009.

 In her design practice, Crisman explores eco-effective design strategies that incorporate complex infrastructure systems, greater land use density, site specificity and community engagement.
 She explored these issues in the Urban Bridges project by designing a series of sustainable, high-density bridge buildings over the Massachusetts Turnpike in Boston.
 Crisman began this agenda while transforming a 27-building abandoned industrial complex into the Massachusetts Museum of Contemporary Art (MASS MoCA) with Bruner/Cott & Associates.